-- 2.5.1 Regional Airport Managers and designate have the authority to issue a D AVOP for Airports under their control based on the applicant's "need", passing a written knowledge exam(s) and passing an airside practical driving test.
-The Regional Airport Managers also have the authority to suspend or cancel permission to operate a vehicle on the airside of an airport, owned and operated by the GNWT, for violations to the terms and conditions of AVOP program as specified in Section 11 of this manual. - 2.5.2 An application for a D AVOP must be made to the Regional Airport Manager or designate by the applicant in writing, and must include the address of the applicant and full justification for the need to have a D AVOP. - 2.5.3 Other information pertinent to the issuance of a D AVOP not addressed in this manual may also be identified in the Local Airport Traffic Directives in force at the airport where the application is made.
-To avoid delays, an AVOP applicant should check with the Regional Airport Manager or designate to verify if other requirements such as insurance, security clearances, other certificates or licences, may need to be submitted at the time of the application for an AVOP.
+- 2.4.1 Regional Airport Managers and designate have the authority to issue a D AVOP for Airports under their control based on the applicant's "need", passing a written knowledge exam and passing an airside practical driving test.
+The Regional Airport Managers also have the authority to suspend or cancel permission to operate a vehicle on the airside of an airport, owned and operated by the GNWT, for violations to the terms and conditions of AVOP program as specified in Section 10 of this manual. - 2.4.2 Regional Airport Mangers may also provide a local Airport Maintenance Contractor with the authority to issue a D AVOP for an airport they are responsible for; based on the Airport Maintenance Contractor's completion of an AVOP "train the trainer course" and an understanding of the AVOP program requirements and procedures. - 2.4.3 An application for a D AVOP must be made to the Regional Airport Manager or designated Airport Maintenance Contractor by the applicant in writing, and must include the address of the applicant and full justification for the need to have a D AVOP.
+The Airport Maintenance Contractor will also notify the Regional Airport Manager once the AVOP is issued. - 2.4.4 To avoid delays, an AVOP applicant should check with the Regional Airport Manager or the Airport Maintenance Contractor's office to verify if other requirements such as insurance, other certificates or licences, may need to be submitted at the time of the application for an AVOP.

-2.6 Insurance Requirements
+2.5 Insurance Requirements

-- 2.6.1 All vehicle/equipment, except those under escort, owners/operators who operate airside will provide proof that those vehicles/equipment operating airside are covered by an automobile liability insurance policy endorsed to cover airside operations.
-Authority for airside access will only be granted by the Regional Airport Manager or the designate upon the presentation of a Certificate of Insurance, endorsed as described above, issued by either the Insurance Company or their Authorized Representative (Broker). - 2.6.2 In order to operate a motorized vehicle or motorized equipment airside, the vehicle or equipment owner must provide proof they have at least \$2,000,000.00 of liability insurance coverage. - 2.6.3 The Certificate of Insurance must clearly state that all owned, leased or rented motorized vehicles and equipment operated airside are insured as described above, or include a list of motorized vehicles and equipment that are covered by the policy to the Regional Airport Manager or designate. - 2.6.4 Proof of Insurance shall be provided annually to the Regional Airport Manager or designate by the vehicle or motorized equipment owner when the new policy is issued.
+- 2.5.1 All vehicle/equipment, except those under escort, owners/operators who operate airside, will provide proof that those vehicles/equipment operating airside are covered by an automobile liability insurance policy endorsed to cover airside operations.
+Authority for airside access will only be granted by the Regional Airport Manager or the designated Airport Maintenance Contractor upon the presentation of a Certificate of Insurance, endorsed as described above, issued by either the Insurance Company or their Authorized Representative (Broker). - 2.5.2 In order to operate a motorized vehicle or motorized equipment airside, the vehicle or equipment owner must provide proof they have at least \$2,000,000.00 of liability insurance coverage. - 2.5.3 The Certificate of Insurance must clearly state that all owned, leased or rented motorized vehicles and equipment operated airside are insured as described above, or include a list of motorized vehicles and equipment that are covered by the policy to the Regional Airport Manager or the designated Airport Maintenance Contractor. - 2.5.4 Proof of Insurance (or rider) shall be provided annually to the Regional Airport Manager or the designated Airport Maintenance Contractor by the vehicle or motorized equipment owner when the new policy is issued.

-2.7 Medical Requirements
+2.6 Medical Requirements

-- 2.7.1 General Health, Hearing, and Vision - The general health, hearing, and vision requirements to hold an AVOP are the same as for a Territorial or Provincial Driver's Licence.
+- 2.6.1 General Health, Hearing, and Vision The general health, hearing, and vision requirements to hold an AVOP are the same as for a Territorial or Provincial Driver's Licence.
 Loss of a Provincial/Territorial Driver's licence for any medical reason shall render the AVOP cancelled.
-The AVOP holder shall notify the Regional Airport Manager or designate immediately. - 2.7.2 Medication - AVOP Holders shall not operate a motorized vehicle airside while taking any medication that impairs concentration or performance.
+The AVOP holder shall notify the Regional Airport Manager or designated Airport Maintenance Contractor immediately. - 2.6.2 Medication AVOP Holders shall not operate a motorized vehicle airside while taking any medication that impairs concentration or performance.

-2.8 AVOP Permit Holder Responsibilities
+2.7 AVOP Permit Holder Responsibilities